AJMansfield/Intelligence-Core-Public/ag1.md

 --------

+After attaching their 3D printed navegation target (a plastic tile in the shape of the ridges from a pufferfish circle) to the simulated pod and lowering it into the water, Matt hadn't been sure what he'd expected.

-It turned out, their UAV performed very well.
+It turned out, their AUV performed very well.
 Well enough to win the competition.
 And in fact, well enough that they had initially been suspected of cheating by hardcoding the maze or controlling it remotely.
 (This was resolved by running it through a new, randomly generated layout, and examining the hardware to make sure there wasn't a reciever that would allow remote control.)
-The UAV just zipped through the maze, following pretty much the idea route first time, and their time to retrieve the capsule came in just under _a third_ that of the next fastest team.
+The AUV just zipped through the maze, following pretty much the idea route first time, and their time to retrieve the capsule came in just under _a third_ that of the next fastest team.

-This was despite the fact that they had accidentally _dropped_ the UAV beforehand, and while Matt had hoped nothing too series had broken, the tinkle of glass from the camera had told him that was a lie.
+This was despite the fact that they had accidentally _dropped_ the AUV beforehand, and while Matt had hoped nothing too series had broken, the tinkle of glass from the camera had told him that was a lie.

-His teammate's were overjoyed of course, and didn't really suspect anything was unusual, but Matt knew, they hadn't just done well, they'd done _impossibly_ well.
+His teammate's were overjoyed of course, and didn't really suspect anything, but Matt knew they hadn't just done well, they'd done _impossibly_ well.

 --------

-Matt set the UAV on his desk and powered it on, before unzipping his bag to pull out the 3-d printed tile with the pufferfish ridges.
+Matt got back to his apartment, set the AUV on his desk and powered it on, before unzipping his bag to pull out the 3D printed tile.
-Immediately the UAV's thrusters spun up, and he zipped his bag shut to go shut it off, but as soon as he zipped it closed it shut off.
+Immediately the AUV's thrusters spun up, and he zipped his bag shut to go shut it off, but as soon as he zipped it closed it shut off.
 He opened the zipper a tiny bit.
 Nothing.
 Opened it a bit more, and immediately the thrusters spun up again until he zipped it back closed.